 2010 and forward

 The influence of e-tools continues to grow and has seemingly encouraged the expansion of informal learning throughout a person’s lifetime.
 The challenge for instructional designers is the way to create learning opportunities that now may occur anywhere and anytime.

 What is Instructional Design Theory?

-According to Reigeluth Instruction Design Theory is
+According to Reigeluth Instruction, Design Theory is

-(c) Methods are probabilistic, rather than deterministic.
+(c) Methods are probabilistic, instead of deterministic.

 Cognitive Load Theory and Design of Instruction

 Cognitive load theory developed out of several empirical studies of learners, as they interacted with instructional materials.
 Sweller and his associates began to live the consequences of memory load and located that the format of Instructional materials has an impact on the performance of the learners using those materials.